Contains the active ingredient tramadol hydrochloride

 shortness of breath

 wheezing or difficulty breathing

 swelling of the face, lips, tongue or other parts of the body

 Do not take this medicine if you have had any of the following medical conditions:

 epilepsy which is not well controlled

-You are taking a class of medicine known as 'monoamine oxidase inhibitors' (MAOIs)
+Do not take this medicine if you are taking a class of medicine known as 'monoamine

 Before you start to take it

 Tell your doctor if you have allergies to any other medicines, foods, preservatives